Remember the old saying “Little drops of water make the mighty ocean”. Similarly, many small wins aggregate a big success.

 Shawn Achor has explained it very beautifully in his prominent book called “The happiness advantage; the seven principles of positive psychology that fuel success and performance at work”.
 In his book, he has given a neurological explanation in favor of the power of small wins.
 The extract of his explanation;

 “Big goals shut the human brain as the fear factor is high in this situation, the part of the brain –the amygdala –that works for fear and threats, overcome the functioning of the prefrontal cortex – the part which performs thinking process related to decision making.”

 “We watch in the brain scan that the more the amygdala lights up, the less the prefrontal cortex does”

-Fear is killing to the brain; we all have heard it, now proved scientifically.
-The fear is related to success and incorporated to the big goals.
+Fear is killing the brain; we all have heard it, now proved scientifically.
+The fear is related to success and incorporated into the big goals.
 If these big targets are divided into small tasks, the brain’s functioning will enhance.
 As Achor said

 “Breaking a big goal into smaller more achievable goals prevent the fear part of your brain from hijacking your thinking cap and gives you victories”.

 Also, check out the most positive affirmations for kids